Harold Laski: Zionism and anti-Catholicism

-Laski was always a Zionist at heart and always felt himself a part of the Jewish nation, but he viewed traditional Jewish religion as restrictive.
+Laski was always a Zionist at heart and always felt himself a part of the Jewish nation but viewed traditional Jewish religion as restrictive.
 In 1946, Laski said in a radio address that the Catholic Church opposed democracy, and said that "it is impossible to make peace with the Roman Catholic Church.
-It is one of the permanent enemies of all that is decent in the human spirit".
+It is one of the permanent enemies of all that is decent in the human spirit."
+In his final years, he became critical of what he saw as extremism in Israel at the outbreak of the 1947–1948 civil war in Mandatory Palestine, arguing that they had not prevailed "upon an indefensible group among them to desist from using indefensible means for an end to which they were never proportionate."

 Political career

-Laski's main political role came as a writer and lecturer on every topic of concern to the left at that time, including socialism, capitalism, working conditions, eugenics, women's suffrage, imperialism, decolonisation, disarmament, human rights, worker education and Zionism.
+Laski's main political role came as a writer and lecturer on every topic of concern to the left at that time, including socialism, capitalism, working conditions, eugenics, women's suffrage, imperialism, decolonisation, disarmament, human rights, worker education, and Zionism.
 He was tireless in his speeches and pamphleteering and was always on call to help a Labour candidate.
 In between, he served on scores of committees and carried a full load as a professor and advisor to students.

 Laski plunged into Labour Party politics on his return to London in 1920.
 In 1923, he turned down the offer of a Parliament seat and cabinet position by Ramsay MacDonald and also a seat in the Lords.
 He felt betrayed by MacDonald in the crisis of 1931 and decided that a peaceful, democratic transition to socialism would be blocked by the violence of the opposition.
 In 1932, Laski joined the Socialist League, a left-wing faction of the Labour Party.

 In 1937, he was involved in the failed attempt by the Socialist League in co-operation with the Independent Labour Party (ILP) and the Communist Party of Great Britain (CPGB) to form a Popular Front to bring down the Conservative government of Neville Chamberlain.
 In 1934 to 1945, he served as an alderman in the Fulham Borough Council and also the chairman of the libraries committee.

-In 1937, the Socialist League was rejected by the Labour Party and folded.
+Also in 1937, the Socialist League was rejected by the Labour Party and folded.
 He was elected as a member of the Labour Party's National Executive Committee and he remained a member until 1949.
 In 1944, he chaired the Labour Party Conference and served as the party's chair in 1945 to 1946.